-Young Life in Uganda has continued to grow since its beginning in 2005, and over 133,000 kids have been reached with the gospel message.
+Young Life in Uganda has continued to grow since its beginning in 2005, and over 140,000 kids have been reached with the gospel message this year.

 Situated in east-central Africa, west of Kenya and east of the Democratic Republic of the Congo lies the tropical country of Uganda.
 The colonial boundaries created by Britain to delimit Uganda grouped together a wide range of ethnic groups with different political systems and cultures, complicating the establishment of a working political community after independence was achieved in 1962.
 Dictatorial regimes, guerrilla war and human rights abuses characterize much of Uganda’s recent history.
 This majority agriculture region has one of the youngest and most rapidly growing populations in the world, and Uganda has been both a source of refugees and migrants as well as a host country for refugees.

-Young Life in Uganda has continued to grow since its beginning in 2005, and over 133,000 kids have been reached with the gospel message.
-Every week, an average of 17,000 kids attend outreach clubs in their communities, and over 5,000 have joined a small group Bible study.
-With over 19 national staff members and 230 ministries, the future looks bright for Young Life in Uganda.
-Many former Young Life kids are now stepping up and becoming Young Life leaders, and this year brought over 12,000 kids to camp.
+Young Life in Uganda has continued to grow since its beginning in 2005, and over 140,000 kids have been reached with the gospel message this year.
+Every week, an average of over 21,000 kids attend outreach clubs in their communities, and over 6,000 have joined a small group Bible study.
+With over 24 national staff members and 284 ministries, the future looks bright for Young Life in Uganda.
+Many former Young Life kids are now stepping up and becoming Young Life leaders as Leadership Trees continue to grow.

 Having fun at YL club